 The Council is currently preparing a Housing Strategy for the county, in accordance with its obligations under the 2000 Planning and Development Act.
-Under this act the Planning Authority may require a specified percentage of land zoned solely for residential, or for a mixture of residential and other uses, be made available for social and/or affordable housing, in accordance with this strategy.
+Under part V of this Act the Planning Authority may require a specified percentage of land zoned solely for residential, or for a mixture of residential and other uses, be made available for social and/or affordable housing, in accordance with the Housing Strategy.